Data Management Policy

 1.0 Policy Governance.

-1.1 This policy governs all data collected under the auspices of the NSF BNZ LTER project.
+1.1 This policy governs all data collected under the auspices of the National Science Foundation Bonanza Creek Long-Term Ecological Research project.
 This policy has been set by the principal investigator(s) in consensus with other investigators associated with the BNZ LTER.
-(Additionally, in the future, other policy regarding data management may be set by the LTER executive committee that applies to the LTER network as a whole.)
+Additionally, this policy is designed to be in accordance with the Long Term Ecological Research Network Data Access Policy

-1.2 The BNZ LTER data manager, as directed by the principal investigator, s responsible for data management policy implementation.
+1.2 The BNZ LTER data manager, as directed by the principal investigator, is responsible for data management policy implementation.

 2.0 Use of Data

-2.1 Investigators must have a reasonable opportunity to have first use of data that they have collected.
+2.1 Investigators will have a reasonable opportunity to have first use of data that they have collected.

-2.2 Investigators are encouraged to make data sets available to the scientific community in a timely fashion.
-Continuation of investigator support from the LTER program will be contingent upon the investigator contributing well documented data to the LTER database after such time as policy dictates it must be available for additional scientific use.
+2.2 Investigators are encouraged to make data sets available to the scientific community in a timely fashion with a community accepted data repository with as few restrictions as possible, on a nondiscriminatory basis.
+Continuation of investigator support from the LTER program will be contingent upon the investigator contributing well documented data to the LTER database.

-2.3 The data manager will be responsible for documenting any use of data from the database and refer such use to the investigator who provided the original data.
-Researchers should receive adequate acknowledgment for the use of their data by others and should be provided with copies of publications using their data.
+2.3 Researchers should receive adequate acknowledgment for the use of their data by others and should be provided with copies of publications using their data.
 Users of data from the data base must be aware that data is not to be sold or redistributed.

 3.0 Citing BNZ Datasets.